 - Customer terminates any Service or agreement without cause.

 - Termination Charges with respect to each Service terminated during its Term shall equal, in addition to all amounts payable and due by Customer and one hundred percent (100%) of the remaining monthly fees that would have been payable by Customer if the terminated Service(s) had been provided until the end of any Agreement Term.

 - Terminations with or without cause shall be subject to payment to Covenant of all outstanding amounts due for the Services, products, and any and all applicable Termination Charges.

-- Covenant shall coordinate with a designated point of contact to develop a reasonable off-boarding plan, including services to be provided during this phase and expected timeliness.
+- Covenant shall coordinate with Clients designated point of contact to develop a reasonable off-boarding plan.

 - Client will immediately and return of any and all Covenant Equipment at the Clients expense.